Damon118/MS1/README.md

 ### Features to implement in future

-- Functionality on the call-to-action buttons
+- Functionality on the call-to-action buttons.
+In particular, the CTA button in the header which could be used to arranage telephone consultations with prospective customers and provide expert advice.
-- Option to choose language of website
+- Option to choose language of website.
-- Larger gallery
+- Larger gallery and broader range of products.
+- Google Reviews.
-- FAQ page
+- FAQ page.
-- Modals
+- Modals for the CTA buttons on the pop-up shop cards.
+These would include more specific information on the range of products and locations of these events.
+- Newsletter and email marketing signup option for customers.

-## Technologies Used
+## Technologies

 ### Programming Languages